amsehili/auditok/doc/examples.rst

     region_2 = auditok.load("audio_2.wav")
     region_3 = region_1 + region_2

-Particularly useful if you want to join regions returned by :func:`split`:
+This is particularly useful when you want to join regions returned by the :func:`split` function:

 .. code:: python